jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Create-domain.md

 * Back-to-source mode: Please select IP back-to-source, domain name back-to-source or OSS back-to-source according to actual needs, fill in the origin server IP address and origin server domain name, and select the bucket information of OSS.
 JD Cloud CDN supports multi-IP load balancer back-to-source, and multi-IP, multi-domain name backup back-to-source, please fill in the back-to-source configuration according to actual needs.

+* Port: Only the following ports are supported in the acceleration outside China/on a global scale:
+   * http ports: 80, 8080, 8880, 2052, 2082, 2086, and 2095;
+   * https ports: 443, 2053, 2083, 2087, 2096, and 8443.

+* acceleration region: Please select China, outside China or global according to your actual requirements.
+China refers to mainland China, and outside China refers to Hong Kong, Macao and Taiwan regions of China and other countries.
+Currently, the video cloud live streaming service only supports the acceleration within China.

 ![image.png](https://github.com/jdcloudcom/cn/blob/cdn-new/image/CDN/%E8%87%AA%E5%AE%9A%E4%B9%89%E5%9B%9E%E6%BA%90host.png)

 **Accelerated Domain Recycling Rule**